Crypto137/MHServerEmu/docs/Index.md

 - [Client Launch Parameters](./Client/ClientLaunchParameters.md) - a list of various launch parameters that you can use when running the client (such as enabling verbose logging).

+- [Client INI Files](./Client/ClientIniFiles.md) - information on Unreal Engine INI configuration files used by the client.

 - [ClientConfig](./Client/ClientConfig.md) - ClientConfig.xml file structure.

 - [Client Chat Commands](./Client/ClientChatCommands.md) - a list of chat commands available in the client.